The Poseidon Adventure (1972 film): Plot

 Scott leads his group toward the engine room.
 While they are climbing a ladder inside a ventilation shaft, the ship rocks from more explosions.
 Acres falls and perishes.
-Leaving the shaft, the group meets a large band of survivors led by the ship's doctor, heading toward the bow.
-Scott believes they are heading for their doom, but Rogo wants to follow them and gives Scott 15 minutes to find the engine room.
-Although he takes longer than allowed, Scott succeeds.
+Leaving the shaft, the group meets a band of survivors led by the ship's doctor, heading toward the bow.
+Scott believes they are heading for their doom.
+However, Rogo wants to follow them and gives Scott fifteen minutes to find the engine room.
+Despite taking longer than allowed, Scott succeeds.

 The engine room is on the other side of a flooded corridor.
-Belle reveals she is a former competitive swimmer and volunteers to go through, but Scott refuses her and dives in.
+Belle, a former competitive swimmer, volunteers to go through, but Scott refuses her and dives in.
 Halfway through, a panel collapses on him.
 The survivors notice the delay, and Belle dives in.
-She frees Scott, and they make it to the other side, but Belle suffers a heart attack.
+She frees Scott, and they make it to the other side, where Belle suffers a heart attack.
 Before dying, she tells Scott to give her Chai pendant to Manny, to give to their grandson.
 Rogo swims over to make sure Belle and Scott are all right, then leads the rest over.
-When Manny finds Belle's body, he is unwilling to go on, but Scott gives him her pendant, reminding him that he has a reason to live.
+When Manny finds Belle's body, he is unwilling to go on.
+However, Scott gives Manny her pendant, reminding him that he has a reason to live.

 Scott leads the survivors to the propeller shaft room's watertight door, but additional explosions cause Linda to lose her grip and fall to her death.
-A heartbroken Rogo blames Scott.
+Heartbroken, Rogo blames Scott.
 A ruptured pipe releases steam, blocking their escape.
-Scott rants at God for the survivors' deaths as he leaps across a pool of flaming oil, grabbing onto the burning-hot valve wheel to shut down the steam.
-Scott tells Rogo to lead the group on before falling to his death.
+Scott rants at God for the survivors' deaths while leaping across a pool of flaming oil, grabbing onto the burning-hot valve wheel to shut down the steam.
+Dangling from the wheel, Scott shouts at a despondent Rogo to get the group through the final door.
+After moments of inaction, Scott's grip on the wheel releases and he falls to his death.

-Rogo leads the remaining survivors — Manny, Martin, Nonnie, Susan, and Robin — through the watertight doors and into the propeller shaft tunnel.
+Rogo leads the remaining survivors through the door and into the propeller shaft tunnel.
 They hear a noise from outside and bang on the hull to attract attention.
-The rescuers cut through the hull, assist the six survivors from the ship, inform them that no one else survived, and fly them to safety.
+The rescuers cut through the hull, assist the group, reveal that no one else survived, and fly them to safety.